Boulevard Henri-Bourassa: A sustainable mobility corridor

 What?

-- Pedestrian safety zones at intersections
+- Pedestrian refuge areas at intersections

-- Plantation of new trees in the median
+- Adding trees to the central median

 Why?